radiantlogic-v8/documentation-new/documentation/maintenance/release-notes/iddm-8-1-0.md

 For known issues reported after the release, please see the Radiant Logic Knowledge Base:

 https://support.radiantlogic.com/hc/en-us/categories/4412501931540-Known-Issues

+## Deprecated Features

+As of v8.1.0 the following features have been deprecated:

+- Role mapped access
+- Directory tree wizard
+- Groups Builder wizard
+- Groups Migraiton wizard

 ## How to Report Problems and Provide Feedback